roriholm/roriholm.github.io/_posts/2018-12-28-december-reads.md

 date:   2018-12-28
 ---

-Welcome to my my new site!
+Welcome to my new site!
 I decided to finally put my money where my mouth is and migrate out of Zuckerbag's twisted funhouse.

 I'll just use this to drop links, commentary, music, or whatever I want.
 Make sure to check back every 10 minutes to get that sweet nectar that I'm sure to provide.